 Hey there <insert wave aka Forest Gump style>,

 I promised a quick and easy DIY on the guest bedroom headboard last week, so today, I’m finally getting around to sharing it.
 If you’ve followed along with my guest room refresh I did for the ONE ROOM CHALLENGE, you know I rode the struggle bus trying to find a headboard that would be inexpensive yet look good with the wallpaper we added to the space.
-This is what I came up with.
+I decided on a Wood Block Headboard.

-I had seen this before on Pinterest (I cannot locate the owner of this pic, so if you know who’s it is, please let me know).
-I loved it as an art piece with all the texture and warmth of the wood and knew it would make a perfect headboard.
+I had seen photos before on Pinterest that featured wood blocks as an art piece, and with all the texture and warmth of the wood, I knew it would make a perfect headboard for this space.

-To begin, we used the saw to cut the posts into three sizes.
-1/2 inch, 1 inch, and 1.5-inch pieces.
+We used the saw to cut the posts into three sizes.
+1/2 inch, 1-inch, and 1.5-inch pieces.
 Stacking them by size as we went.

 Next, we (totally meaning my husband) used a sander to smooth the blocks.
-We used an electric sander to make quick work of them.
-I then took a sandpaper block to finish smoothing them.
+We used an electric sander starting with 40 grit, then 100 grit.
+I then took a sandpaper block of 220 grit to finish smoothing them.

-Finally, we started to glue the wood blocks to the plywood in a random pattern.
-A quick tip here.
+Finally, we started to glue the wood blocks to the plywood in a random pattern—a few tips.
 Push the blocks firmly in place so that the glue has solid contact with the blocks and the plywood.
-Stand back every couple of rows to make sure you are keeping the colors and heights mixed.
+Stand back every couple of rows to ensure you keep the colors and heights mixed.
 We placed books on the glued blocks overnight to let the glue set.
 We painted the edges of the plywood a light brown.

-So every DIY I do, there is usually that moment when you think,…how could I miss that?!?!?!
+So with every DIY I do, there is usually that moment when I think,…how could I miss that?!?!?!
 Ours was when we realized we could have made this much easier on ourselves if we had made the math work, and the blocks would have filled the plywood divisible by four.
 But nope, not how we roll.
-So we had to trim one block on every row to make it fit.
+So, we had to trim one block on every row to make it fit.
 Sigh.